andycroll/andycroll.com/_posts/2019/2019-02-10-be-careful-assigning-to-has-one-relations.md

 ## But why?

-The `has_one` relation has always had this behaviour.
-In the first example the assignment (in this case via `#biography=`) to the `has_one` attribute, removes the previously joined model at the database level even if the newly assigned model isn't valid.
+The first example demonstrates that the assignment (in this case via `#biography=`) to the `has_one` attribute removes the previously associated model and writes to the database, _even if_ the newly assigned model isn't valid and will not save.

-When this happened in our app, my coworkers and I were surprised!
+Normally when making assignments to an Active Record model, via a `#whatever=` method, the changes are not persisted to the database until you call `#save`.
+In this case, however, the change to the previously assigned model is written _at the point of assignment_.

-The method created in the second solution, uses the `!` variants of the `create` and `destroy` methods inside a transaction to raise exceptions and rollback both changes if either fails.
+The method I’ve created in the second solution uses the `!` variants of the `create` and `destroy` methods inside a transaction to raise exceptions and rollback both the unassignment of the existing model and assignment of the new one if either fails.
+This prevents subtle bugs and the unusual behaviour of implicit writing to the database.

-### In Modern Rails 5.2
+### In Modern Rails (after 5.0)

-It’s trickier to shoot yourself in the foot in Rails after version 5.2 due to the default behaviour of `belongs_to` also including a validation.
-In the examples I used the `optional: true` argument to make the `Person` class behave like pre-5.2 Rails.

-When the framework attempts to set the `person_id` attribute to `nil` in Rails 5.2 a `ActiveRecord::RecordNotSaved` error is raised that prevents the assignation even if the new record is valid.
+In Rails 5.0, if you attempt to set the `person_id` attribute to `nil`, as the assignation of the new model will do, an `ActiveRecord::RecordNotSaved` error is raised.
+This prevents the assignation even if the new record is valid.

+The model being removed from the association is no longer valid because `belongs_to` relationships now have an [implied presence validation](https://guides.rubyonrails.org/5_0_release_notes.html#active-record-notable-changes).
+The change in Rails’ behaviour happened in [this pull request](https://github.com/rails/rails/pull/18937).

+I used the `optional: true` argument, in my example, to make the `Person` class behave like pre-5.0 Rails.

-The (slightly inelegant) solution above would also work in a default Rails 5.2 `belongs_to` relationship.
+The solution I’ve proposed would also work in this more strict `belongs_to` relationship.

-### Why not?
+## Why not?

+You can manage the `has_one` relationship in multiple other ways that do not wrap the whole task in a `replace_whatever`-style method such as I’ve suggested.

+You could avoiding calling the `#whatever=` method in your code or allow assignment only when the association is empty... but you will need to manage it somehow.
-There’s a solid argument that using `has_one` has more weird edges than the more typical `has_many` relationship.

-You could try and re-engineer the logic of your application to use that relationship, which might make for more predictable behaviour.
+There is a reasonable argument that using `has_one` leads to more edge cases than the more typical `has_many` relationship.
+One approach would be to engineer the logic of your application to use that relationship, which might make for more predictable behaviour.

 ### Thanks..